TelerikAcademy/QA-Academy/Exam Preparations/Exam III Preparation/README.md

 ### Security testing
 **Testing for Cross Site Scripting (XSS) Vulnerabilities** </br>
-You are given the source code of a small Web application (BugTrackingSystem.rar).
+You are given the source code of a small Web application - *BugTrackingSystem*.
 Your task is to run the application on your local machine and perform the following security testing:
 * Find which part of the site is vulnerable to Cross Site Scripting (XSS).
 Note that the site might accept an XSS attack through a particular element, but the result of the attack might be manifested in another part of the site so search carefully.
 * Once you have found the XSS vulnerability, exploit it by inserting a script that causes a hyperlink "Hack" to appear somewhere on the page pointing to http://www.blog.com.